 Jim and Sandy McLary (email@example.com)

 Worried you can’t commit to a Small Group because you go South for the winter?
-We will meet in the Fall, take a break when Winter is at its worst, and restart in the Spring.
-Join us for a Bible study, or book/topic to be determined by the group.
-Meets at the McLary’s home, starting Sep 22.
+We will take a break during Winter, and restart in the Spring.
+We have been studying the book “How to Become a Contagious Christian”, where we watch a video one week and discuss the corresponding chapters from the book the next.
+Meets at the McLary’s home.

 The knitting and crocheting group meets Tuesdays for prayer, support, bag lunch and handiwork, and also the 3rd Sunday of the month after the 10:00 service for coffee and meeting newly interested members.
 Join us for any project you’d enjoy.
 Handiwork is often donated to recipients in hospitals and care facilities.
 Meets in Room 218.